-Tuition for 2017-2018 school year is $15,250.
+Tuition for 2018-2019 school year is $15,850.
 Different payment options are available, including a semester and ten-month payment plan.
-Additional expenses include a $300 non-refundable registration fee, due with enrollment contracts, and a $600 student activity fee that pays for course fees, technology fees and student passes for athletic and school events.
+Additional expenses include a $300 non-refundable registration fee, due with enrollment contracts, and a $725 ($600 for seniors) annual fee that pays for course fees, technology fees and student passes for athletic and school events.
 Books, lunch, transportation, and school uniforms are additional costs. *Tuition for the 2019-2020 school year will be set in December 2018.

-- Tithing Catholics from the diocese of Nashville receive a $1,800 discount with a parish subsidy card (= $13,450).
+- Tithing Catholics from the diocese of Nashville receive a $1,875 discount with a parish subsidy card (tuition after discount is $13,975).
 The Catholic parishes of the Nashville Diocese help subsidize the school, making this discount possible.
-Families wishing to receive the Catholic discount must submit an annual parish subsidy card for signature by the pastor by March 1, 2017.
+Families wishing to receive the Catholic discount must submit an annual parish subsidy card for signature by the pastor by March 1, 2018.
 The parish then sends these cards to JPII directly.

 - Families with two or more children at JPII receive a $500 discount for each additional child.

 - Families paying full tuition by July 1, 2018 receive a $125 discount.

 We recognize that the full cost of tuition at JPII is beyond the means of some outstanding students and families.
 In order to make JPII affordable to as broad a range of families as possible, the school provides assistance to students with demonstrated need.
 A separate application for financial aid is necessary and is reviewed by the Financial Aid Committee, which is independent of the Admissions Committee.